 The NAC culture recognizes that outdoor recreation is fun, provides physical challenge, builds self-confidence, promotes overall health, and requires development of life-long skills.
 Evident in the culture is a dedication to servant leadership through excellence in all that we do for all those that we serve and their families.
 Helping to unlock the inner potential of participants with the life-changing impact of adaptive programs is deeply rewarding.
 Hang up the tie and suits, its jeans and outdoor attire!
 Participation in the outdoor activities encouraged but not a requirement.
 “I can” lives here.

-The Line Cook will be responsible for providing menus & preparation of food for incoming groups, camps, & events.
-An initial focus will be in the development & execution of an in-house catering service to fulfill all lodge guest needs.
-We are looking for a professional line cook to prepare food to the exact specifications and to set up stations for menu.
-Line cook duties will consist of assisting the Culinary Program Manager.
+The Kitchen Assistant will be responsible for providing menus & preparation of food for incoming groups, camps, & events.
+An initial focus will be in assisting the development & execution of an in-house catering service to fulfill all lodge guest needs.
+We are looking for a professional cook to prepare food to the exact specifications outlined by the Culinary Development Manager.
+Kitchen Assistant duties will consist of assisting the Culinary Development Manager with daily operations, special events, food preparation, cleaning, and kitchen maintenance.
 A primary function of this and every other job at the National Ability Center is to ensure that each member, guest, and visitor receives the highest caliber of service.

 Core Tasks and Responsibilities